Join live demo

 If the game continues, all while you’re chasing other players, you might eventually give up—either intentionally or because you were too busy to remember the call.
 That means you had a lead, and you lost it.

 At a conference or other events, networking efforts can pay off in the form of a big stack of business cards.
-But merely collecting business cards isn’t the goal, of course.
+But collecting business cards isn’t the goal.
 Start communicating with your new contacts immediately—before you both forget about the conversation you had (or before the business card falls victim to a tragic laundry error).

 Transfer contact information from the business card to your CRM tool, tagging each person as a conference or event contact.
 Then use automation software to schedule an email to be sent, whether you want to follow up an hour later or the next day.

 Want a shortcut?
 Download an app that scans business cards using your smartphone’s camera and uploads contact information to your records.
-Keap's mobile app, which is free, adds a person’s name, contact information, address, and company directly to Keap.
+Keap's free mobile app adds a person’s name, contact information, address, and company directly to Keap.

 Content is a gift that keeps giving.
 By offering free content—like an ebook, PDF, video, or another type of resource—to those who sign up for your emails, you gain new leads and show off your expertise while you’re at it.

 Spare yourself from manually mailing resources by automating the process.
-Add a web form to your site that takes requests for content.
-When a lead enters his name and email address into the form, automation software delivers the requested resource.
+Add a web form to your site that allows people to raise their hand to receive your content.
+When a lead enters their name and email address into the form, automation software delivers the requested resource.